viddotech/videoalchemy/README.md

 We are continuously working to enhance VideoAlchemy.
 Here are some exciting features we plan to introduce in the future:

-1. **Support MPEG-DASH**: Extend the toolkit to support MPEG-DASH, enabling adaptive streaming for high-quality video delivery over the internet.
+## Upcoming Enhancements and Support

+We are continuously working to enhance VideoAlchemy.
+Here are some exciting features we plan to introduce in the future:

+1. **Integration with AI Models/Services**: Leverage AI models and services to offer advanced features like automatic video enhancement, noise reduction, and smart video editing, empowering users with AI-powered video processing tools.

+2. **Toolkit for Streamers and YouTubers**: VideoAlchemy will further evolve into an indispensable toolkit tailored for streamers and content creators, offering specialized features such as custom overlays, real-time streaming enhancements, and optimized video formats for platforms like Twitch and YouTube.

+3. **Extract FFMPEG Logs for Monitoring**: Implement a system to extract and visualize FFmpeg logs in real-time, enabling users to monitor and troubleshoot their video processing tasks through a detailed log dashboard.

-2. **Complete FFmpeg Parameters**: Expand the YAML schema to support all FFmpeg parameters, providing users with the full range of FFmpeg's capabilities directly within the `viddo-compose.yaml` file.
+4. **Complete Support for FFmpeg Parameters**: Expand the YAML schema to support all FFmpeg parameters, ensuring users have access to FFmpeg’s full range of options while maintaining VideoAlchemy’s simplified interface.
+This will be accompanied by comprehensive documentation, providing detailed guidance on each parameter.

-3. **Cloud Storage Integration**: Add support for various cloud storage solutions such as Azure Storage, AWS S3, Minio, and more, allowing users to specify these as source files for their video processing tasks.
+5. **Cloud Storage Integration**: Add support for various cloud storage solutions such as Azure Storage, AWS S3, Minio, and more, allowing users to specify these as source files for their video processing tasks.

-4. **Improved Validation**: Enhance the built-in validation mechanisms to cover more complex scenarios and edge cases, ensuring that all FFmpeg commands are correctly formed and executed without errors.
+6. **Improved Validation**: Enhance the built-in validation mechanisms to cover more complex scenarios and edge cases, ensuring that all FFmpeg commands are correctly formed and executed without errors.

 ---